Please refer to our frequently asked questions below!

 For the logistics of the week, we only use one van – for the rest, we use a bakfiets (bike with a trailer).

 We encourage public transportation and travel by bike during HOP week.

 Also, we communicated with the people living at the HOP venues to let them know a large amount people would be coming to their neighborhood.

 We encourage the participants to limit and separate waste.
 Additionally, we were seeking minimal waste produced by the organization.
-That’s why our magazine is completely online so that nothing had to be printed (saving some 30 000 pages).
-Also, the bags that the participants get are reusable and they can keep using them during their studies and beyond.
+We use Eco-cups during events to minimize waste.
+Also, the bags that the participants get are reusable and they can keep using them during their studies and beyond

 In our registration, the vegetarian option was default – this way, we reduced the amount of meat consumed during the week.
 In general, the meals come with less packaging than usual.